 Without CNS involvement:

 Suramin and pentamidine are effective against bloodstream stages of both T. brucei subspecies but do not cross the blood-brain barrier and are not useful for CNS infection.
 Pentamidine is preferred for T. b. gambiense, and suramin is preferred for the hemolymphatic stage of T. b. rhodesiense.
-The dosage of pentamidine is 4 mg/kg IM or IV once/day for 7 days.
+The dosage of pentamidine is 4 mg/kg IM or IV once/day for 7 to 10 days.
 An initial test dose of suramin 100 mg IV (to exclude hypersensitivity) is followed by 20 mg/kg (up to 1 g) IV on days 1, 3, 7, 14, and 21.

 With CNS involvement: